 In 2007, Greg was elected to the Renton City Council to provide visionary and collaborative leadership in a community facing mounting challenges and opportunities.
 He was re-elected to a second term in 2011 to continue his efforts to work and collaborate with city officials, stakeholders, community leaders, residents, and regional partners to find solutions that will continue to transform the challenges Renton faces today, into outcomes that produce a vibrant community with equal access and opportunity for all residents.

-Greg is Chairman for the Community Services Committee, Vice Chair for the Transportation/Aviation Committee, member of the Utilities Committee, and has served on the Public Safety, Planning and Development, Finance Committee and Vice Chair for the Law Enforcement Officers & Fire Fighters board (LEOFF1) as well.
-Regionally, Greg represents Renton as the Suburban Cities Association’s (SCA), Representative for The Committee to End Homelessness Governing Board (CEH) and Representative for The Emergency Management Advisory Committee (EMAC)/Region 6 Homeland Security Council (R6HSC)/Citizen Corps Council (CCC).
-He also serves as an Associated Washington Cities Healthy & Safe Communities Legislative Subcommittee member.
+Greg is Chairman for the Community Services Committee, Vice Chair for the Public Safety Committee, member of the Transportation Committee, and has served on the Utilities, Planning and Development, Finance Committee and Vice Chair for the Law Enforcement Officers & Fire Fighters board (LEOFF1) as well.
+Regionally, Greg also represents Renton as the Suburban Cities Association’s (SCA) Representative for The Committee to End Homelessness Governing Board (CEH) and as an Association of Washington Cities Healthy & Safe Communities Legislative Subcommittee member.

 Councilmember Taylor believes in Renton’s bright future.
 “I will continue to support visionary and collaborative leadership efforts that result in robust civic engagement and community outreach that connects all of our residents with opportunities to experience a high standard quality of life, and to promote Renton as an inclusive, diverse economic corridor in the region and a great place to live!”

-Greg, his wife Sandra, and daughter Rachel have lived in their Earlington Hill neighborhood home for the past 17 years.
-Greg has two adult children Rashida, and Greg Jr.
+Greg, his wife Sandra and daughter Rachel have lived in their Earlington Hill neighborhood home for the past 18 years.
+Greg has two adult children, Rashida and Greg Jr.

 If you would like to e-mail the entire Renton City Council, please use the following link: